 Here are a few pricing strategies to look into:

-Cost-plus pricing: This is when you calculate your costs (things like overhead, materials, labour) and then add the profit you want to make.
+- Cost-plus pricing: This is when you calculate your costs (things like overhead, materials, labor) and then add the profit you want to make.
 This strategy can work, but it doesn’t address factors like supply and demand, competition, and your brand.

 Keep in mind that you can always update the prices of your products, but it’s good to have an understanding of your options as you’re expanding into new channels.